 - d.
 All meetings of the Council shall be open and public in accordance with the terms and provisions of the Texas Open Meetings Act except executive sessions as provided by State law. - (1) All persons attending Council meetings shall observe the rules of propriety, decorum, and good conduct as determined by the Presiding Officer.
-Anyone that does not comply with the rules of propriety, decorum and good conduct is interfering with the meeting, is subject to forfeit any opportunity to speak, may be orally reprimanded by the Presiding Officer or, in the event of a disruption, may be expelled from the meeting. - (2) At all Regular meetings, the order of business shall include a Public Comment item.
-This item will be used to ensure citizens have a reasonable opportunity at a Regular meeting to address the council regarding matters not on the agenda.
-Any person recognized to speak during the Public Comment item will be normally provided three minutes, unless such time is extended or reduced, in advance of recognizing the first public speaker at that meeting, or for other good cause, by the Presiding Officer.
-No formal action, discussion, deliberation, or comment will be made in response to these comments at the meeting unless authorized by the Texas Open Meetings Act, as amended. - (3) In accordance with City Charter §3.12, these rules of procedure shall ensure the citizens of the city have a reasonable opportunity at any meeting to address the council regarding matters under consideration; therefore, the Presiding Officer shall recognize any person who wishes to speak on an item that is listed on the agenda for consideration of action. - e.
+Anyone that does not comply with the rules of propriety, decorum and good conduct is interfering with the meeting, is subject to forfeit any opportunity to speak, may be orally reprimanded by the Presiding Officer or, in the event of a disruption, may be expelled from the meeting. - (2) In accordance with City Charter §3.12, these rules of procedure shall ensure the citizens of the city have a reasonable opportunity at any meeting to address the council regarding matters under consideration; therefore, the Presiding Officer shall recognize any person who wishes to speak on an item that is listed on the agenda for consideration of action. - (3) All meeting agendas which include items with consideration of action, shall include a Public Comment item.
+The Public Comment item shall be placed on the agenda in advance of any items with consideration of action.
+Each member of the public who requests to address the Council on items on the agenda shall be given the opportunity to speak at the meeting before or during the Council's consideration of the item, prior to action being taken.
+The Presiding Officer may allow for comments on agenda items during the Public Comment item, at any time prior to addressing the item or during consideration of the item at his/her discretion. - (4) The Public Comment item shall also be used to ensure citizens have a reasonable opportunity at a meeting to address the council regarding matters not on the agenda.
+No formal action, discussion, deliberation, or comment will be made in response to comments regarding matters not on the agenda unless authorized by the Texas Open Meetings Act, as amended. - (5) Any person recognized to speak in order to provide comments on an agenda item, at a public hearing or during the Public Comment item will normally be provided three minutes to speak, unless such time is extended or reduced, in advance of recognizing the first public speaker at the meeting, or for other good cause by the Presiding Officer.
+Members of the public who address the Council through use of a translator will be given twice the amount of time as a member that does not require assistance.
+Speakers providing public comment, shall be allowed to distribute handouts to the Council, but shall not be allowed to use the City's computer equipment for video, presentation slides, photographs or any other use.

+- e.
 The agenda shall, when appropriate, contain a set of Consent Agenda items that are posted to be acted upon by the Council in a single motion and vote, without deliberation or debate. - (1) When the Consent Agenda is reached, the Presiding Officer shall provide an opportunity for any member of Council to object to the inclusion of a one or more consent agenda items.
-Any item on the Consent Agenda objected to by a member of Council shall be removed from the Consent Agenda and the remaining Consent Agenda items are to be considered for approval without deliberation or debate. - (2) All items removed by the Consent Agenda are to be considered immediately after the Consent Agenda, in the order listed on the agenda, as discuss and consider action items. - f.
-Each regular meeting agenda shall contain an item to allow for any member of Council to request an item to be placed on a future agenda to allow for the discussion and planning for future meetings and agenda items.
-The councilmember shall state the general topic of the item and the desired future meeting date or general time-frame for the item to appear on a future agenda.
+Any item on the Consent Agenda objected to by a member of Council shall be removed from the Consent Agenda and the remaining Consent Agenda items are to be considered for approval without deliberation or debate. - (2) All items removed by the Consent Agenda are to be considered immediately after the Consent Agenda, in the order listed on the agenda, as discuss and consider action items.